As a parent, what is my role, and what can I do to best support my child’s education?

 - Electronic devices (phones, video games)

 Below are some common challenges for setting up a learning space.
-Click on each for tips.
+Click on each for ideas.

 Make space dividers.
-Use supplies you have at home (binders, tissue or cereal boxes, leftover cardboard) to separate the learning spaces for each child.
+Separate the learning spaces for each child.
+These don’t have to be fancy.
+Use supplies you already have at home (binders, tissue or cereal boxes, leftover cardboard).

 Binders as space dividers